whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/Dr Jekylls Hangover With Comments.md

 2. I can see now how I should have handled my last relationship, but I’ve already ruined it.
 3. If I was cultivating my gifts instead of ignoring them all these years, I’d be amazing by now, instead of back where I started.

-## The Five Steps to Curing your Dr. Jekyll’s Hangover
+## The Five Steps to Curing Your Dr. Jekyll’s Hangover

 ### 1. Atonement